-Goal 5 requires inventories be developed for each resource to help protect and plan for development and conflicting uses.
-Inventoried resources are assessed to identify significant sites that warrant formal protection.
+Goal 5 relies on inventories that have been conducted by state or federal entities or, for some resource categories, requires local inventories be developed for each resource to help protect and plan for development and conflicting uses.
+Inventoried resources are assessed to identify high value "significant"-sites that warrant formal protection.
+Inventories and assessments are the basis for developing a local program to protect significant resource sites and plan for development and conflicting uses.